Skip to main content

 Read Across Oklahoma

-The Oklahoma Department of Libraries is using the America250 theme to bring stories of history, leadership, and adventure to life for Oklahoma’s youngest readers through Read Across Oklahoma.
-This year’s event connects early literacy with America250 by introducing kindergarten students to American stories through reading, imagination, and shared experiences.
+The Oklahoma Department of Libraries and the Oklahoma Center for the Book are using the America250 theme to bring stories of history, leadership, and adventure to life for Oklahoma’s youngest readers through Read Across Oklahoma.
+This year’s event connects early literacy with America250 by introducing students to American stories through reading, imagination, and interactive learning.

 America250 National Efforts